 - If you’re being pressured to send money right away, it’s most likely a scam.

 - Never give out account numbers to someone who contacts you unsolicited via text, email, or phone.

 Do your research!

-To help you get started, check out SuperMoney’s detailed review page of the top money transfer services.
-You’ll be able to compare exchange rates and other key details side-by-side to find the best one for your needs.
+To get started, check out SuperMoney’s detailed review page of the top money transfer services.
+You’ll be able to compare exchange rates and other key details side-by-side to find the right transfer service for you.